David Zaharakis: AFL career

 During 2011, he was able to make the most of his opportunity in the midfield, with the ability to move forward and kick over 30 goals for the season, winning the W.S.
 Crichton Medal in the process.

 In Round 5, 2013, he won the Anzac Day Medal, where he recorded 34 disposals and kicked four goals.
 It was revealed by his manager during 2013 that he did not take any part in Essendon's 2012 controversial sport science program that placed the club under scrutiny by the AFL and ASADA (Australian Sports Anti-Doping Authority) due to him suffering from a fear of needles.
 As a result, Zaharakis was found not guilty of using banned substances by the Court of Arbitration for Sport, and was therefore able to participate in the 2016 season.

 He was delisted at the end of the 2021 season, but he was enlisted as a COVID top-up player for the Melbourne Football Club for the 2022 season; however, he did not end up playing any games for them.

 Personal life

 Zaharakis is currently studying a Bachelor of Property and Real Estate at Deakin University.
 In November 2022, it was announced that Zaharakis was cast for Australian Survivor: Heroes V Villains as a member of the Heroes tribe.
+He made the merge, but was the first person voted out from the merged tribe on Day 29, finishing in twelfth place.